Mercedes-Benz Intelligent Drive

 Changes may have been made since these images and films were produced.

-The Steering Pilot generates a steering torque which assists the driver in keeping the vehicle in the middle of the lane when driving on straight roads or in slight bends.
+Active Steering Assist generates a steering torque which assists the driver in keeping the vehicle in the centre of the lane when driving on straight roads or in slight bends.
 The system uses the vehicles ahead and the lane markings for orientation.
 For evaluation of the lane, the system uses a stereo camera located behind the windscreen near the rear-view mirror.

-The Steering Pilot can also generate steering torques to assist the driver when changing lane: Active Lane Changing Assist is activated as soon as the driver initiates a lane change by switching on a turn signal indicator and the system does not detect any other vehicle in the adjacent lane.
+Active Steering Assist can also generate steering torques to assist the driver when changing lane: Active Lane Changing Assist is activated as soon as the driver initiates a lane change by switching on a turn signal indicator and the system does not detect any other vehicle in the adjacent lane.

 Availability of vehicles